dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 * Friendly error pages enabled.
 * Production [logging](xref:fundamentals/logging/index) and monitoring enabled.
 For example, using [Application Insights](/azure/application-insights/app-insights-asp-net-core).

-## Set the environment by setting the environment variable
+## Set the environment by setting an environment variable

 It's often useful to set a specific environment for testing with an environment variable or platform setting.
 If the environment isn't set, it defaults to `Production`, which disables most debugging features.
 The method for setting the environment depends on the operating system.